 And I just have to keep asking, why is there this need to use words like boobies, hooters and tatas anyway in the serious realm of breast cancer fundraising?

-Does that make me too sensitive?
+Does all this make me too sensitive?

 Maybe.
 Probably.
 After all, I could not save my tatas, not if I wanted a better chance at a longer life.
 Ironically, my mother did save her tatas, but NOT her life.

 Just because I don’t like the name, shouldn’t others be able to decide for themselves?
-Of course!!

 But when will we move beyond this light-hearted approach?
 When will we achieve meaningful advancements in real prevention, detection, more humane treatments and ultimately a cure?